acrist01/poke-api/README.md

 Description
 -----------
-I have developped my own 'Pokedex' in the form of a REST API that return pokemon information.
+I have developed a very basic 'Pokedex' applicaiton in the form of a REST API that return pokemon information.
 I am using existing public APIs ('https://pokeapi.co/' and 'https://funtranslations.com/') to do the heavy-lifting.

 ## API Endpoints